 We have been working on the siding of our home from about the time we bought it.
-The early decisions to keep its German clapboard siding (probably more technically called “German Lap”), along with its – I really have no idea if they are original – 2 over 2 wood windows, had pretty much dominated my todo list for the first few years.
+The early decisions to keep its German clapboard siding (probably more technically called “German Lap“), along with its 2-over-2 wood windows dominated my todo list for the first few years.
 With help from time to time, I have weatherstripped windows (and doors), scraped and stripped paint, replaced sections of that siding, flashed, caulked and of course eventually repainted.
 I am finally at the point now where I can say – I can almost see the light at the end of that tunnel.

 Last fall, I had a little help.
 I got a hand from a recent college grad, a student of film, a Frenchy – Timothee with two “ee’s”.
 He had been doing a number of small jobs around our neighborhood; he is conscientious, and is always willing too to learn.
 (Frankly, I can’t wait for the day when I can afford him again.)
 Anyway …